Sound Samples: |

 BASS! |

-HC-Series
+HC-Series (AKA "plus")

-(AKA "plus") quadraphonic bass pickups:
+quadraphonic bass pickups:

-This clip (linked above) is of a pair of HC-series quad pickups
+This clip (linked above) is of a pair of

-in an Epiphone rock (jazz) bass.
+HC-series quad pickups in an Epiphone rock (jazz)

-NOTE: The sample is of all four strings summed to mono.
-The
+NOTE: The sample is of all four strings summed to

-signals are combined to a single signal and sent to one amp.
+mono.
+The signals are combined to a single signal

-In this clip you will not hear the strings panned differently.
+hear the strings panned differently.

-I played four short sections, each about 40 seconds.
-The
+I played four short sections, each about 40

-first is a quad single coil in neck position.
-The second is
+seconds.
+The first is a quad single coil in neck

-a quad humbucker in neck position.
-The third is a quad single
+position.
+The third is a quad single in bridge

-in bridge position, and the last one is a quad humbucker in
+position, and the last one is a quad humbucker in

 bridge position.

-The bass was played through a Yorkville Bassmaster 200, and
+The bass was played through a Yorkville

-recorded with an Electrovoice RE-20 mic.
-There is NO processing
+RE-20 mic.
+There is NO processing on the file...

-on the file...
 NO noise reduction, NO EQ, nothing.

-It has two plus quad humbuckers installed, with a quad/mono
+It has two plus quad humbuckers installed, with a

-switch for each pickup for each string, and a single coil/humbucker
+quad/mono switch for each pickup for each string,

-switch for each pickup for each string, for a total of 16
+for each string, for a total of 16 switches.
+It is

-I like it!
+and I like it!

 |

-Standard and Plus Hex Single Coils, direct, re-amped, re-amped with
+Standard and Plus Hex Single Coils, direct, re-amped,

-fuzz: |
+re-amped with fuzz: |

-These samples are of
+These samples are of a simple chord progression, played

-a simple chord progression, played first on an Epiphone SG Special
+first on an Epiphone SG Special with a standard hex single

-with a standard hex single in bridge position, then on a NY Pro
+in bridge position, then on a NY Pro Telecaster with a

-sale have been sold.
-There is no processing done to any of the tracks, other
+processing done to any of the tracks, other than

-e on the right.
+high e on the right.

-First, here are all six strings together, recorded direct into
+First, here are all six strings together, recorded direct

-to DAW):
+to sound card to DAW):

 direct_full.mp3

-Recording guitars direct tends to be a bit lifeless sounding, so
+Recording guitars direct tends to be a bit lifeless

-by sending it through a guitar amplifier.
-In this case, it's a Fender
+the signal by sending it through a guitar amplifier.
+In

-Champ, recorded with an Altec "birdcage" ribbon microphone
+this case, it's a Fender Champ, recorded with an Altec

-a few feet from the amp:
+"birdcage" ribbon microphone a few feet from the amp:

 champ_full.mp3

-Hexaphonic fuzz (applying fuzz to each string separately) is a
+Hexaphonic fuzz (applying fuzz to each string separately)

-distinct, so the chords are clear yet still fuzzed.
-This sample
+individual notes are distinct, so the chords are clear yet

-is the signals re-amped through the Champ after going through a
+the Champ after going through a homemade fuzz pedal,

-homemade fuzz pedal, recorded with the Altec birdcage again:
+recorded with the Altec birdcage again:

 fuzz_altec_full.mp3

-Here is another hex fuzz version, this time recorded with a Shure
+Here is another hex fuzz version, this time recorded with

-sounding than the Altec:
+bit more aggressive sounding than the Altec:

 fuzz_57_full.mp3

 Here are all the individual string tracks.
-Put them in your DAW
+Put them in

-and have fun!:
+your DAW and have fun!:

 directE.mp3